dev0b1/multi-ai-user-debate/README.md

 # Multi-AI Debate App - Bolt Hackathon

-A real-time multi-AI debate application built with React, FastAPI, and LiveKit for the Bolt Hackathon.
+A real-time multi-AI debate application built with React, TypeScript, Python, and LiveKit for the Bolt Hackathon.

 ## 🚀 Quick Start